getSpag/PET-Simulation/README.md

 TODO

 - Implement FPB to test your sinogram
-    - Implement FPB to test your sinogram
-    IP

 '''
     // basic steps from Andrew Reader, equivalent to 2D transform method
     // (take advantage of linearity, use 1D transforms )